pshenmic/platform-explorer/packages/frontend/src/app/api/content.md

 ```
 ---
 ### Transactions by Identity
-Return all transactions made by the given identity
+Return all transactions associated the given identity

 Status can be either `SUCCESS` or `FAIL`.
 In case of error tx, message will appear in the `error` field as Base64 string
 * `limit` cannot be more then 100